Make-Adelaide/makeadelaide.au/MANDATES.md

 - Facilitate the joining of membership to the DAO via POAPs distributed at Make Adelaide DAO events, 1 POAP per attendance

-- To create a safe and inclusive events and Discord environment
+- To create an inclusive events and Discord environment

+- To exclusively initially receive funding to the DAO contract where appropriate in line with the MANDATES.md

+- To require and facilitate the updating of MANDATES.md in the creation of proposals

 ---